By Abbagail at Sage & Shepherd Ranch

 For example, tomato and cucumber take up two square feet.
 For kale/swiss chard and beans/peas you can plant 1-2 plants per square foot depending on variety, and for the lettuces and spinach, you can plant 4 plants per 1 square foot.
 So, for that 4’ x 4’ raised bed, I could plant 2 tomato plants, 2 cucumber plants, 1-2 kale plants, 1-2 swiss chard plant, 1-2 bean plants, 1-2 pea plants, 8 spinach plants, and 8 lettuce plants.
 Pretty great, right?

 What to do Tomorrow

-Once you have completed the list above, its time for the fun stuff!
-Commit an hour to build your raised garden bed or prep your in-ground garden.
+Once you have completed the list above, it’s time for the fun stuff!
+Commit an hour to build your raised garden bed or prep your in-ground bed.
 After that is complete, fill everything up with soil, put the triple mix down first and then the compost.
 Then grab that plan you made yesterday, lay all your vegetables out, and plant those babies!

 Starting a garden is much easier than you think, and can be maintained for 5-10 minutes a day.
 I’d love to answer any questions you have below in the comments!

 S&S Ranch is run by husband and wife, Abbagail & Mackenzie.
 We started with a few chickens for ourselves, and then we fell in love with the ability to control where our food comes from and the act of farming itself.
 We raise our animals in a regenerative manner which means we sequester carbon, build topsoil, rotationally graze animals holistically and mimic nature as much as possible.